Here’s a reworded version of the paragraph:

 Tracking Changes and Synchronizing Repositories

-• Add: The git add command stages changes to be committed, meaning you’ve marked the changes you want to be included in your next snapshot (commit).
+command stages changes to be committed, meaning you’ve marked the changes you want to be included in your next snapshot (commit). - Commit: With

-• Commit: With git commit, you capture a snapshot of the staged changes, which can then be a reference point in the project’s history and includes a message describing the changes.
+, you capture a snapshot of the staged changes, which can then be a reference point in the project’s history and includes a message describing the changes. - Push: The

-• Push: The git push command updates the remote repository with any commits made on the local branch since the last push.
+command updates the remote repository with any commits made on the local branch since the last push. - Pull: Conversely,

 Branching and Merging